miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 - pow:
 	- difficulty is in HexString format, a Block is valid if hash(Block) <= difficulty
-	- nonces used for mining are also hexString of length 8 byte (16 hex values)
+	- nonces used for mining are also hexString of length 8 byte (16 hex values) -this gives a range of 2^(64) possible blocks with the exact same configuration

 - database:
 	- everything is stored in /repo_root/.data/
 		- wallets are stored as /wallet/address, /wallet/private, /wallet/nonce
 		- blocks are stored as /blocks/{block_height}.block
 		- block_hash(es) are linked to block_height in /blocks/hash.dictionary

+Possible Optimisations:
+	-database
+		-rework to use something like mongodb
+	-make client smarter
+		-start mining wehn not all shards are there (because 2/3 +1 shards are a valid block) -rework consensus so that there is no downtime for tx throuput while mining main block -adding more votes to a single broadcast package